diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     }
 }
 ```
-The default partitioner is HashPartitioner, which hashes a record’s key to determine which partition the record belongs in.
-Each partition is processed by a reduce task:
+The default partitioner is HashPartitioner, which hashes a record’s key to determine which partition the record belongs in. `Each partition is processed by a reduce task`:
 ```java
 public class HashPartitioner<K, V> extends Partitioner<K, V> {
     public int getPartition(K key, V value,